What will Lightwave cost to install in my home?

 Securing your home starts at: £30

 There are a few products in the Lightwave range we haven’t covered so far.
-At the top of the list is the smartphone app and website, both are free to use.
+At the top of the list is the smartphone app and online portal, both are free to use.

 If you want the option to monitor your electricity usage in real-time, then buy an Electricity Monitor (£18).